MIRON VIOLET GLASS

-Originally, hunter gatherer cultures, of which few remain, would create ingenious tools for collecting and delivering food, water and medicines.
-Things like stone, tree bark, branches, leaves, grasses and animal hides were routinely employed and strategically manipulated into containment vessels.
+Originally, hunter gatherer cultures - of which few remain - would create ingenious tools for collecting and delivering food, water, and medicines.
+Things like stone, tree bark, branches, leaves, grasses and animal hides were often used and strategically manipulated into containment vessels.
 These crafts are quite resilient and elegant, as well as being organic and gentle to the contents therein.

-Apparently, the early egyptians were the first people recorded to produce dark violet glass.
+Early egyptians were the first people recorded to produce dark violet glass.
 They were sophisticated enough to understand that certain substances required an absence of light in order to preserve their vital essences.
 Gold was another manufactured ingredient put into practice for this purpose.
 Water and precious oils were safely stored in gold and dark violet vessels.
 Many years later, some of these sacred liquids have been recovered and found to be nearly as viable as the time they were sealed.
-This phenomenon has been routinely repeated under the scrutiny of modern scientists, as we will see further on.
+This phenomenon has been routinely repeated under the scrutiny of modern scientists.

-Then there's evidence that the alchemists of the middle ages were also privy to the protective qualities that this particular glass provided.
+There's evidence that the alchemists of the middle ages also knew about the protective qualities that violet glass provided.
 Just imagine the mastery with which they weaved together volatile chemicals and mysterious elements.
-Within their guild, surely they were aware of how electromagnetic influences could serve to diminish the potency of fluids and the ability of hermetically hued glass to augment the power of their potions.
-Not to even mention the extent to which they facilitated the use of gold.
-That would be another writing entirely.
+Within their guild, surely they were aware of how electromagnetic influences could serve to diminish the potency of fluids and the ability of violet glass to augment the power of their potions.

-The most recent incarnation of this wizardly glassware was brought forth with the finest of swiss craftsmanship by the scientist Yves Kraushaar.
+The most recent form of this glassware is by the scientist, Yves Kraushaar.
 After fourteen years of experimental development, he finally perfected the unique Miron glass as we now know it.
 Then, in the hands of the european company "MironViolettglas", the first production began in 1996 and consisted of four different bottle types designed for packaging medicines.
-The patent protecting the name Miron, was granted in the year 2000 and production has expanded into the world market since then.
+The patent protecting the name Miron, was granted in the year 2000, and production has expanded into the world market since then.